McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/expand.en.md

 {{% expand title="Expand me..." %}}Thank you!{{% /expand %}}

 {{% notice note %}}
-This only works in modern browsers.
+This only works in modern browsers flawlessly.
+While Internet Explorer 11 has issues in displaying it, the functionality still works.
 {{% /notice %}}

 ## Usage